Income inequality in the United States: Between generations

 Several studies found the ability of children from poor or middle-class families to rise to upper income – known as "upward relative intergenerational mobility" – is lower in the US than in other developed countries.
 Krueger and Corak found lower mobility to be linked to income inequality.

 In their Great Gatsby curve, Labor economist Miles Corak found a negative correlation between inequality and social mobility.
-The curve plotted intergenerational income mobility, the likelihood that someone will match their parents' relative income level – and inequality for various countries.
+The curve plotted intergenerational income mobility, the likelihood that someone will match their parents' relative income level, and inequality for various countries.

-The connection between income inequality and low mobility can be explained by the lack of access and preparation for schools that is crucial to high-paying jobs; lack of health care may lead to obesity and diabetes and limit education and employment.
+The connection between income inequality and low mobility can be explained by the lack of access to and preparation for schools that are crucial for high-paying jobs; lack of health care may lead to obesity and diabetes and limit education and employment.

 Krueger estimated that "the persistence in the advantages and disadvantages of income passed from parents to the children" will "rise by about a quarter for the next generation as a result of the rise in inequality that the U.S. has seen in the last 25 years."

 Poverty

-Greater income inequality can increase the market income poverty rate, as income shifts from lower income brackets to upper brackets.
+Greater income inequality can increase the market income poverty rate, as income shifts from lower to higher brackets.
 Jared Bernstein wrote, "If less of the economy's market-generated growth – i.e., before taxes and transfers kick in – ends up in the lower reaches of the income scale, either there will be more poverty for any given level of GDP growth, or there will have to be a lot more transfers to offset inequality's poverty-inducing impact."
 The Economic Policy Institute (EPI) estimated that greater income inequality added 5.5% to the poverty rate between 1979 and 2007, other factors equal.
-Income inequality was the largest driver of the change in the poverty rate, with economic growth, family structure, education and race other important factors.
+Income inequality was the largest driver of the change in the poverty rate, with economic growth, family structure, education, and race other important factors.
 An estimated 11.8% of Americans lived in poverty in 2018, versus 16% in 2012 and 26% in 1967.
 The poverty threshold in the United States was at $12,880 for a single-person household and $26,246 for a family of four in 2021.
 0.25% of the U.S. population lived below the international poverty line of $2.15 per day in 2020.

 A rise in income disparities weakens skills development among people with a poor educational background in terms of the quantity and quality of education attained.